The Best Home Workout Routine for Minimal Equipment

 The Top Pieces of Minimalist Gym Equipment

-Now, not everyone has the space or can afford equipment like squat racks or leg presses and cable machines.
-That being said, there are plenty of different things that you can place in your home gym and will still enable you to make great gains without sacrificing too much space.
+Now, not everyone has the space or can afford equipment like squat racks or leg presses and cable machines, a full blown home gym is not something that you see in every house.
+That being said, there are plenty of different things that you can place in your home gym and will still enable you to stick to a solid training routine and make great gains without sacrificing too much space.

 Pull Up Bar